Template Inputs

 #import "@preview/oicana:0.1.1": setup

-#let read-project-file(path) = return read(path, encoding: none);#let (input, oicana-image, oicana-config) = setup(read-project-file);inputis a dictionary of resolved input values, keyed by the input’skeyoicana-imageis a helper function that takes a blob input key and returns a Typst image elementoicana-configcontains compilation metadata likeproduction: true/false
+#let read-project-file(path) = read(path, encoding: none)#let (input, oicana-image, oicana-config) = setup(read-project-file)inputis a dictionary of resolved input values, keyed by the input’skeyoicana-imageis a helper function that takes a blob input key and returns a Typst image elementoicana-configcontains compilation metadata likeproduction: true/false

 For blob inputs that are images, you can use the oicana-image helper instead of accessing the raw bytes: